lechnerc77/azd-compatibility-azure-function/README.md

 ## More news

-Over the last releases soem more improvements have been made (like `azd configure`), you find a complete overview in the following blog posts:
+Over the last releases some more improvements have been made (like `azd configure`), you find a complete overview in the following blog posts:

 - [Azure Developer CLI (azd) – October 2022 Release](https://devblogs.microsoft.com/azure-sdk/azure-developer-cli-azd-october-2022-release/)
 - [Azure Developer CLI (azd) – November 2022 Release](https://devblogs.microsoft.com/azure-sdk/azure-developer-cli-azd-november-2022-release/)

 ## Summary

 It is great to see the continuos improvements around the Azure Developer CLI.
-Especially the infrastructure part is always moving forward and the usability and developer experience is improving in every iteration (at least this is my experience).
+Especially the infrastructure part is continuously moving forward and the usability as well as the developer experience is improving in every iteration (at least this is my experience).

+Looking forward to the next iterations of the tool!

 ## Where to find the code